Tuncay-Ayhan/Marlin/README.md

 <h2>Config changes</h2>
 <p>
 I've used the Ultimaker 2 as the base config and changed everything to fit the Ultimaker 2 Go.
-I've also utilized some (new) Marlin firmware options, like:
+I've also utilized some (new) Marlin firmware features.

+<b>Pro Tip</b>: Make sure to do a PID-tune for both your hotend and bed

 <hr>